 Just because someone says you’re wrong doesn’t mean you are.
 If you think you might face litigation, it’s important to seek legal representation right away.
 Lincoln Derr is here for you.

 Our team has over 150 years of combined legal experience.
 We’ve logged 10,000 hours in the courtroom.
 We rely on that experience in general litigation.
 These cases usually require in-depth industry knowledge and a vision for organizing and arguing a case.

 We litigate to win, plain and simple.
 And we don’t stop working until we have all the facts and our clients achieve their goals in the courtroom.
 That approach produces results: Over the history of the firm, we’ve saved our clients over $2 billion.

-What constitutes a product liability claim in North Carolina?
+What is a "Premises Liability" claim in North Carolina?